Healthdirect Free Australian health advice you can count on.

 Alopecia areata

 Alopecia areata usually leads to one or more circular patches of hair loss, usually on your head.
 Bald patches can get bigger quickly.
-The skin in these patches looks normal.
+The skin in these patches looks normal and smooth.
 You may have some white or broken hairs in the bald patches.

-You may have an itchy or burning feeling in the area, but most people won’t feel any different to usual.
+Some people notice an itchy or burning feeling in the area, but most people don't notice any symptoms.
 You might have tiny pits in your nails.

 The hair usually grows back, but it can take several months or even years.
-Sometimes your hair will fall out again and then grow back again, with alopecia coming and going.
+Sometimes your hair will fall out again and then grow back again.
 In some people, it may never grow back.

 Scarring alopecia

-Some health conditions cause alopecia where the skin in the bald patches looks red, swollen, scaly or blistered.
-If it’s not treated early, it can lead to permanent scarring of the skin.
+Some health conditions cause a form of alopecia where the hair follicle is destroyed and replaced with scar tissue.
+Skin in the bald patches may look red, swollen, scaly or blistered.
+If it's not treated early, it can lead to permanent scarring of the skin.

 How is alopecia diagnosed?